Cork In Interior Design|5 Best Sustainable Interior Design Ideas

 3. Corkboard Flooring

-The soft surface of the corkboard acts as a cushion and prevents kids and adults from being injured.
-It is an ideal flooring material as it is durable, easy to install, and easy to maintain.
+The soft surface of the cork frame acts as a pillow and prevents children and adults from being injured.
+It is an ideal floor material because it is durable, easy to install and easy to maintain.
+This cork floor is also suitable for all traditional and modern houses, especially for people with Kerala Home interior design, who will make it the best ecological home.

 4. Kitchen Countertop